Catholic Church in Bosnia and Herzegovina: Ottoman era

-Bosnia and Herzegovina, split between the kingdoms of Croatia and Bosnia, came under Ottoman rule during the 15th and 16th centuries.
+Bosnia and Herzegovina split between the kingdoms of Croatia and Bosnia came under Ottoman rule during the 15th and 16th centuries.
 Christian subjects of the Ottoman Empire had "protected person" or "people of the dhimma" status, which guaranteed them their possessions and works in agriculture, crafts and trade if they remained loyal to the Ottoman government.
 Christians were not allowed to protest against Islam, build churches or establish new church institutions.
 Public and civil service were performed by Muslims.

 The Eastern Orthodox Church enjoyed a better position in the Ottoman Empire than other religions.
 Since the pope was a political opponent of the empire, Catholics were subordinate to the Orthodox.
 Unlike the Orthodox metropolitans and bishops, Catholic bishops were not recognized as ecclesiastical dignitaries.
 The Ottoman government recognized only some Catholic communities, particularly in larger cities with a strong Catholic commercial population.
 The authorities issued them ahidnâmes, identity documents guaranteeing them freedom of movement (for priests), religious rituals, property and exemption from taxes for those receiving charity.
 Mehmed the Conqueror issued two such documents to the Bosnian Franciscans – the first after the conquest of Srebrenica in 1462, and the second during the military campaign in the Kingdom of Bosnia in 1463.
 The latter, released in the Ottoman military camp at Milodraž (on a road connecting Visoko and Fojnica), was known as the Ahdname of Milodraž or Ahdname of Fojnica.
 The terms of the guarantee were often not implemented; Orthodox clergy attempted to transfer part of their tax obligation to Catholics, leading to disputes between the Orthodox clergy and Franciscans in the Ottoman courts.

-The number of Catholics in Bosnia under the Ottoman rule is unknown.
-Based on travel literature, it is believed that in the first half of the 16th century the Catholic population still constituted a majority.
+The number of Catholics in Bosnia under Ottoman rule is unknown.
+Based on travel literature, it is believed that in the first half of the 16th century, the Catholic population still constituted a majority.
 Serbs who came from the east were also identified as Catholic, and Turkish soldiers primarily constituted the Islamic population.
 According to Apostolic visitor Peter Masarechi, in 1624 Catholics made up about a quarter of the population and Muslims the majority.
 During the 17th century Catholics fell to third place in the population of Bosnia and Herzegovina, where they remain today.